aharonium/opensiddur.org/posts/posts/a-jewish-prayer-for-the-month-of-ramadan_(hanan.schlesinger_2017-06-21).html.md

 </div></td>

 <td style="vertical-align:top;" width="36%"><div class="english">
-Give peace in your land and eternal joy to all its inhabitants – Amen.
+Give peace in your land and eternal joy to all its inhabitants – <em>Amen</em>.
 </div></td>
 </tr>
 </tbody></table>